Escape to the Country: Series 1 to 5

-Produced by Boundless, part of Fremantle UK, and aired from 2002, the premise of the show is that a person/family wishes to relocate from their current city home to a more peaceful and rural retreat.
+Produced by Talkback UK, and aired from 2002, the premise of the show is that a family wishes to relocate from their current city home to a more peaceful and rural retreat.
 It is then the job of the show's presenter to find four houses for the family to view via laptop computer in their own homes.
 The family must then choose two out of the four houses to go and view for themselves.
 In addition, there is also the option of choosing the presenter's 'mystery house'.

 Series 3 included a Catherine Gee episode starring actor/writer Ian Murphy, who was relocating from Nottingham to Lancaster.